teachyourselfcoding/tp/docs/team/haroic1997.md

 ### Review/Mentoring Contributions
 - Help to Clear 2000+ Checkstyle Issue for the team with the Command "CTRL + ALT + L"
+- Help to provide resources such as Markdown Cheatsheet